iPlumb3r/HelloWorld/Machine/readme.md

 Machine
 ==
+This section is dedicated to provide __how-to guide__ for setting-up a Linux-based machine.

 Objectives (Why ?) :
 -
-This section is dedicated to instructions for :
-* building,
-* installing
-* & initializing.
-Linux-based (physiqal or virtual) machine
+Setting-up a ready-to-use Linux-based physical (or virtual) machine according your needs

+Description (What ?) :
+-
+For each step ; depending of your know-how, your budget and/or your motivation your can :
+* DIY (Do itYourself)
+or
+* Let someone do it for you

 Description (What ?) :
 -